backstage/backstage/docs/integrations/plugins-101-building-your-first-plugin/why-build-plugins.md

 ## Enhancing Developer Productivity

 Plugins in Backstage centralize and simplify access to tools, reducing the time developers spend switching between different systems.
 By providing a consistent interface and user experience, plugins minimize cognitive load and streamline workflows, allowing developers to focus more on coding and less on tool management.
-Plugins can leverage platform APIs and reusable UI components to integrate external data and services seamlessly【93†source】【94†source】.
+Plugins can leverage platform APIs and reusable UI components to integrate external data and services seamlessly.

 ## Customizable and Extensible Platform